Sidenote

 The suitability chapter

-This summary section provides the most important test points related to the various products we’ve discussed.
-As always, keeping track of each product’s “BRTI” (benefits, risks, and typical investor) is essential to consistently answering suitability questions correctly.
+This summary section highlights the most important test points for the products you’ve studied.
+As always, keeping track of each product’s BRTI (benefits, risks, and typical investor) is essential for answering suitability questions accurately.

 Common stock